 - New changes.
-About four years ago, I started this basic website with some of the pictures that still appear on this webpage.
+Some years ago, I started this basic website with some of the pictures that still appear on this webpage.
 Later I learned how to enhance these pictures when someone clicked on them.
 Only recently, however, have I made substantial revisions, by incorporating vignettes from letters to my family in Ohio that add specific details and dates when events happened.
 (These materials are pull down pdfs enhanced by Lightbox.)
 They are meant for you if you or someone in your family attended Solwezi (SSS) in this period or if you have an historical interest in Solwezi in this time period.

 - Nisbet Photographs.
 In late 2015 and early 2016, I added many photographs taken by Alex Nisbet, not only for Solwezi but also for his earlier life when he was at Chitokoloki.
 To see these Nisbet Photographs,click on the following direct link: Nisbet Photos.

 August 1963: arrival in the NWP

 While I had taught in a multi-ethnic school in the city of Cleveland, I was certainly not wise to the wider world.
 While time in London helped me understand the wider English-speaking world, this was not adequate to prepare for living in what was still Northern Rhodesia.
 Immediately after arrival in Ndola, a cosmopolitan center of Zambia’s copper mining region (simply called the Copperbelt), I was quickly hustled off 200 kilometers west to Solwezi, the eastern-most corner, and capital, of the NWP.
 Below are pictures of my home and neighbours (all fellow teachers at SSS) also an extract from my letters about this arrival >: Solwezi Arrival 1963

 New School Term at Solwezi Secondary School (SSS) for boys